Why is it so important to work safely with or near electricity?

 Never Use Extension Cords as Permanent Wiring

 - Use extension cords only to temporarily supply power to an area that does not have a power outlet.

-- Keep power cords away from heat, water and oil.
+- Keep extension cords away from heat, water and oil.
 They can damage the insulation and cause a shock.

-- Do not allow vehicles to pass over unprotected power cords.
-Cords should be put in conduit or protected by placing planks alongside them.
+- Do not allow vehicles to pass over unprotected extension cords.
+Extension cords should be put in protective wireway, conduit, pipe or protected by placing planks alongside them.